alemayhu/2nft/README.md

 ## Install

-You have two options available from the [Makefile](./Makefile) targets.
+You have two options using Docker or npm.

 ### [npm](https://www.npmjs.com/)